maksf113/3DTextures/README.md

 Here are some screenshots from the project:

-![Screenshot of Procedural Textures 1](screenshots/1.png) *A showcase of different procedural textures applied to the dolphin models.*
+![Screenshot of Procedural Textures 1](screenshots/1.png)

-![Screenshot of Procedural Textures 2](screenshots/2.png) *Another view of the scene, highlighting the shadows and textures.*
+![Screenshot of Procedural Textures 2](screenshots/2.png)

-![Screenshot of Procedural Textures 3](screenshots/3.png) *A closer look at the models and their textures.*
+![Screenshot of Procedural Textures 3](screenshots/3.png)

-![Screenshot of Procedural Textures 4](screenshots/4.png) *A view from a different angle, showing more of the environment.*
+![Screenshot of Procedural Textures 4](screenshots/4.png)